ajwills72/ajwills72.github.io/_publications/vidya-2024.md

 DOI: NA
 ---

 Vidya, S., Gupta, K., Aly, A., Wills, A., Ifeachor, E. & Shankar, R. (2025).
-Identification of Critical Brain Regions for Autism Diagnosis from fMRI Data Using Explainable AI: An Observational Analysis of the ABIDE Dataset, _eClinicalMedicine_, online first.
+Identification of Critical Brain Regions for Autism Diagnosis from fMRI Data Using Explainable AI: An Observational Analysis of the ABIDE Dataset, _eClinicalMedicine, 88_, 103452.